Partners in Progress

 Strength in Numbers

-Distribution to our Member Agencies
+Distribution to our Community Partners

-Whether a partner site needs fresh foods, non-perishable foods, pre-made meals, pre-boxed foods, or a combination, we work with each agency to provide the right type and quantity of food while accommodating cultural preferences.
+Whether a partner site needs fresh foods, non-perishable foods, pre-made meals, pre-boxed foods, or a combination, we work with each partner to provide the right type and quantity of food while accommodating cultural preferences.
 We provide anything from weekly distributions, and seasonal pop-up markets, to intermittent emergency support.
 Partners have the option to partake in two government food programs The Emergency Food Assistance Program (TEFAP) and the State Food Purchase Program (SFPP), though many exclusively receive purchased and donated foods.